Theodore E. Ferris: Personal life

 Ferris married Lois Davis on August 25, 1912.
 They had two children, Nathaniel James and Theodore Louis Ferris.

 He died in Wallington, New Jersey, on May 30, 1953.

 Legacy

-In his obituary, The New York Times repeated an estimate that US shipyards built over 1,800 ships to his designs.
+In his 1953 obituary, published by the famous national daily "newspaper of record", The New York Times repeated an estimate that United States shipyards built over 1,800 ships to his designs.

-The 55-meter schooner Shenandoah is still sailing today.
+The 55-meter three-masted schooner with a steel hull, built in 1902 by the Townsend-Downey Shipbuilding Company at Shooters Island in 1902, the Shenandoah is still sailing today, 122 years later.